MunifTanjim/gmail-oauth2-script/README.md

 chmod u+x ~/.local/bin/gmail-oauth2.sh
 ```

+If you need one, [create an OAuth client](https://console.cloud.google.com/apis/credentials/oauthclient).
+It is recommented to use "Desktop app" as OAuth client type.

 ## Variants

 There are several variants of the script using different tools for cache, storage or secret management.